Frequently Asked Questions:

 – Listening sessions: we need people to be our personal office DJ while we work and critique what gets put on… this is sounds kind of silly but it’s essential to make sure we get through the stacks of newly released music!

 – We need help processing CD’s (stickering them and making them available for inclusion into our collection)

-– We need help making pre-recorded programming
+– We need help making pre-recorded programming as backup shows

 – We need help taking photos of bands and shows

 – Filling in for music shows or joining collective music shows.

 What if I have never made radio before?

 No problem.
 CKUT offers different levels of training in a variety of areas designed to support all of the CKUT activities listed above and more.